Arrival and Assembly

 Dropping off your Academic Regalia

-Regalia must be returned by 6:00 p.m.
-Drop-off location will be announced in the coming weeks.
+Regalia must be returned by 6:00 p.m. at your drop off location.

 Flowers, Framing, and Gifts